piechartssuck/courses/content/tasks/03-tasks.md

 After going through this week’s [readings](/readings/03-readings), address the following in a single post on the channel <a href="https://edp617spring2023.slack.com/archives/C04LEHZTFFD" target="_blank" style='color:#5eb0e5;'>\#wk3-criteria</a>

-- How do you view the relationship between indicators and criteria?
+- <i>How do you view the relationship between indicators and criteria?</i>

-- What general steps would/do you take to assess criteria for an existing program you have been tasked to evaluate?
+- <i>What general steps would/do you take to assess criteria for an existing program you have been tasked to evaluate?</i>

 ## Doing